Shumanh/ChainCred/README.md

 - Frontend: Next.js (App Router), React.
 Customer and Merchant pages are prerendered (static) for fast loads.
 - APIs: Next.js server routes for minting, logs, rewards, and businesses.
 Heavy SDKs are dynamically imported to keep bundles small.
 - Blockchain: Solana using SPL Token and optional Token‑2022 (Token Extensions) for advanced flows.
-- Database: MongoDB (Mongoose) for API keys, idempotency, issuance logs, rate limits, and catalogs.
+- Database: MongoDB (Mongoose) for API keys, idempotency, issuance logs, rate limits, catalogs, and customer referral data.

-Flow: merchant mints tokens to a customer wallet → customer sees balance and redeems → server logs activity for auditability.
+Flow: merchant mints tokens to a customer wallet → customer sees balance and redeems → server logs activity for auditability; customer refers new users for bonus points.

 ### Token model (SPL + Token‑2022)

 - Each business has its own mint (SPL by default).
 Customers hold tokens in their wallet (Phantom/Solflare).
 - Token‑2022 support: checked instructions and `TOKEN_2022_PROGRAM_ID` for ATAs/mints/transfers.
-- Growth: UI can simulate an APY‑style increase.
-Future: move to Token‑2022 interest extension for on‑chain accrual.
+- Growth: The customer UI currently simulates an APY‑style increase in points based on a configurable rate (`NEXT_PUBLIC_GROWTH_RATE`).
+In the future, this will transition to fully on‑chain accrual using the Token‑2022 interest extension, making the growth trustless and blockchain-verified.

 Where in code: `src/lib/solana.js`, `src/app/api/mint/route.js` branch on Token‑2022.